 National Education Association’s Read Across America Day

-United Through Reading® joins the National Education Association’s Read Across America Day to ensure that separated military families we serve in all our programs may participate in NEA’s annual reading motivation and awareness program that calls for every child in every community to celebrate reading on March 2, the birthday of beloved children’s author Dr. Seuss.
+United Through Reading® joins the National Education Association’s Read Across America Day to ensure that the military families we serve may participate in NEA’s annual reading motivation and awareness program that calls for every child in every community to celebrate reading on March 2, the birthday of beloved children’s author Dr. Seuss.

 National Military Family Association

 The mission of the National Military Family Association is to fight for benefits and programs that strengthen and protect uniformed services families and reflect the nation’s respect for their service.
 The Association has been a key partner in bringing the issues of military families to the forefront, sponsoring research on issues affecting military families, and connecting families with quality resources like United Through Reading that can help them weather the challenges of deployment and military life.

 ProCore Resource Group is a consulting firm that offers full service consulting services by leveraging their proprietary change analysis methodology to architect cloud computing solutions tailored for their clients needs.
 For United Through Reading, this has translated into a comprehensive approach to program management using ten pro-bono Salesforce accounts and the volunteer expertise of ProCore’s team to assist us in serving our constituents.

 United Through Reading® and Reach Out and Read (ROR) formed an alliance so that caregivers in ROR’s Military Initiative may offer United Through Reading’s Military Program as a healthy prescription during pediatric checkups to military families who are trying to build routines and reassure young children who are being tested by separation and deployment.

 Best-selling author James Patterson is a fantastic advocate of children’s literature.
 We have collaborated with Patterson’s notable ReadKiddoRead .com website to make United Through Reading’s recommended book list more powerful, dynamic and useful to our audiences of separated families.